-This season, the choreography of the traditional opening and the midnight quadrille is organized by Thomas Kraml (right), best know from ORF’s “Dancing Star”, Austria’s version of “Dancing with the Stars” and “Strictly Come Dancing”.
+Like in the past seasons, the choreography of the traditional opening and the midnight quadrille is organized by Thomas Kraml (right), best know from ORF’s “Dancing Star”, Austria’s version of “Dancing with the Stars” and “Strictly Come Dancing”.
 Together with his team and the choreographer Florian Vana, Thomas will provide the classic frame for the Science Ball.
 If you are interested in opening, please contact email@example.com directly.
 The rehearsals begin in December.

 All information: www.tanzschulekraml.at